joshbrew/webgpujs/README.md

 - Make the transpiler demo actually update the render or compute outputs
 - more recyclability in each step of the pipeline (just need to build stuff out more now that the worst bugs are out of the way)

+How: Reproducing these examples so they can all work https://webgpu.github.io/webgpu-samples

 What's cooking?